 "The Toughest Job Posting"

 Have you ever wondered which job has been most difficult, or which application process has been most strict?
 Which position requires the most training, experience, courage, or other qualities?
-I believe that today, we will find out.
+Today, we will see a task requiring credentials so strict that only One Person in the entire universe could meet them.

 1: The job posting